 Did you know that external hires cost significantly more than internal ones?
 What's more, they perform worse in the long run.
 That's why it is better both financially and strategically to develop your future leaders from within.

 Group mentorship is an excellent way to do this.
-By giving employees the opportunity to learn from and collaborate with their peers, you're preparing them for leadership roles in the future; they can learn not only from their mentor, but also from their fellow mentees.
+By giving employees the opportunity to learn from and collaborate with their peers through various group mentoring activities, you're preparing them for leadership roles in the future; they can learn not only from their mentor, but also from their fellow mentees.

 2. Helping new hires ramp up